This article shows how to publish your site online with file transfer tools.

 Your website will be visible at

-To publish to this account, please connect through FTP with the following credentials:
+To publish to this account, please connect through SFTP with the following credentials:

 - To publish on the web, put your files into the